 8:30pm S’mores and Campfire

-Each family will live in one of our cabins or have the opportunity to share a cabin with friends and other families.
-All cabins are equipped with beds and mattresses and are centrally located with easy access to the dining hall, central bathhouse, fire circle, and more!
+Each family will take up residence in one of our cabins or have the opportunity to share a cabin with friends and/or other families.
+All cabins are equipped with up to 10 beds/mattresses and are centrally located with easy access to the dining hall, central bathhouse, fire circle, and more!

 Dating back to the 1930s, our Great Hall serves as a central meeting place at camp, houses our healthcare clinic, and is home to our dining hall where you will experience delicious meals and wacky themes.

-During family camp you will have the opportunity to experience a wide range of programs and activities including canoeing, kayaking, stand up paddleboarding, swimming, archery, tomahawl throwing, challenge course, sports, campfires, fishing, group games, hikes, and so much more!
+At camp you will have the opportunity to experience a wide range of programs and activities including canoeing, kayaking, stand up paddleboarding, swimming, archery, tomahawl throwing, challenge course, sports, campfires, fishing, group games, hikes, and so much more!

 Please bring your own insulin and medical supplies with you to camp.
 While we do have medical personnel around and available to assist, families are responsible for the personal management of their children during the program.
 General first aid supplies and OTC meds are available.